 Cloud cover and masking

-Ackerman, S [10] has presented a cloud masking algorithm for (Moderate Resolution Imaging Spectroradiometer) MODIS database.
+Ackerman, S [10] has presented a cloud masking algorithm for the MODIS (Moderate Resolution Imaging Spectroradiometer) database.
 The algorithm uses MODIS and LIDAR data from the Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) Program Southern Great Plains (SGP) site in Lamont.
 The algorithm is trained to find the cloud mask in the image with high accuracy.
 It uses 3 years of MODIS data.

 Kopp, T [11] has proposed a (Visible Infrared Imager Radiometer Suite) VRIIS model for detecting cloud masks.
 This model used VCM (visible cloud mask) model.
 This algorithm is used to classify the various land use like cloud, land, soil, water, coastal & snow.
 This is a product of the Joint Polar Satellite System program, the algorithm is defined for the MODIS database.
 The model can define multi-layered clouds, can separate clouds and aerosols and cloud shadows.